MartaWojtczak/OPENAI_API/README.md

 - open 1_first_request.ipynb
 - install packages inside notebook

+In the notebook you will find how to start with API requests and explanations with examples about arguments used in these requests.

 ## CONTENT

 1. 1_first_request.ipynb
 first notebook containing simple prompts/request to chat gpt

+2. 2_color_palette
+python script taking description about color palette, sending it using davinci 003 model by API and returning rendered  color palette